LandmakTechnology/terraform-series/04 - Settings/ReadME.md

   -  Terraform `Outputs`
 - Create second resource only after first resource is created
   - Defining Explicit Dependency in Terraform using Resource Meta-Argument `depends_on`
-- WE ARE GOING TO LEARN ALL THE ABOVE CONCEPTS IN NEXT SECTION